mahdiimanzadeh/Real-Time-Revenue-Market-Balance-Optimization-System/README.md

 # Real-Time Revenue Market Balance Optimization System
+# Dashboard

+Below is a preview of the system dashboard:

 ## Project Goal
 This project aims to analyze and optimize the revenue and market balance of NYC taxi services using real-time and historical data.
 The system leverages ClickHouse for fast analytical queries and Grafana for interactive data visualization.
 The primary objectives are to: